 Here are just several examples of the ways Ceiba works to stick to our stewardship goals:

 – Ceiba does the majority of our repairs in-house.
-When we can’t, we look for local vendors first.
+When we can’t repair it, we look for local vendors first.

 – We source all materials and labor locally when available.